-A couple of weeks ago, I listened to a Tropical MBA podcast episode where Dan Andrews interviewed Cal Newport about “Digital Minimalism.”
+A while back, I listened to a Tropical MBA podcast episode where Dan Andrews interviewed Cal Newport about “Digital Minimalism.”
 This is the topic of his new book, which I haven’t yet read, but the discussion hit home.

 They talk about being constantly “connected” is bad for us.
 If you’re like me, you’ve known this for a long time, but maybe haven’t done anything real about it.

 Usually these discussions focus on social media, but it’s more than that.

 Another big one for me is trying to fill every available second with something… like podcasts.
 If I’m going for a walk or driving, I have to be listening to a podcast or audiobook.
 There’s even people advising that this is a good thing.
 I’m embarrassed to say I’ve said something like this several times.

 To try to improve in this area I’ve decided to:

 - Take a break from podcasts and business books

 - *gasp*… go places without my phone